Undergraduate Research

 • Funding may not be used to support enrollment in language study or study-abroad programs, internships, or volunteer activities.
 Moreover, grant money cannot be used to travel to a country subject to a U.S. Department of State Travel Warning or other areas where personal safety may be an issue.
 If safety issues exist in a research locale, students need to address in the application proposal the steps that will be taken to ensure personal safety.

-• Grant money must only cover the actual costs of the project as itemized in the budget, such as materials and travel expenses.
-Funds may not be used toward tuition, program fees, expenses normally incurred during regular coursework, or major non-expendable equipment purchases.
+• Travel award money must only cover the actual costs of the project as itemized in the budget.
+Funds may not be used toward tuition, program fees, or expenses normally incurred during regular coursework.

 • Appropriate projects include those that are designed and carried out collaboratively by students and their faculty mentors or by students and their instructors.

 • If the project involves human subjects, including interviews, it must receive certification from Schreiner University’s Institutional Review Board (IRB) that no human subject will be put “at risk.”
 Both the student and the faculty sponsor share the responsibility to obtain this approval prior to funding.
-Contact Dr. Ramzi Taha, rataha@schreiner.edu, for additional help with the IRB process.
+Contact Dr. Susan Klinedinst, slklinedinst@schreiner.edu, for additional help with the IRB process.

 Undergraduate Research Grants are open to all Schreiner University full-time undergraduate students in good standing.